-That said, the Logitech MX Master 2S is high enough quality to look at the brand in a completely new way.
+That said, the Logitech MX Master 3 is high enough quality to look at the brand in a completely new way.
 While it has a fairly hefty price tag at $99 MSRP, the details shine on this product.
 Its 4,000 DPI input resolution makes for precise, responsive movement that is ideal for applications like Photoshop and Illustrator, whereas its comfortable feel is great if you work at the computer all day.
-Unfortunately, the mouse lacks the button options of a gaming mouse and only comes in a right-handed model, but most casual users will love the MX Master 2S.
+The mouse has seven buttons, updated ergonomic design, and a powerful 500 mAh Li-Po battery.

 Not so great:

-The best mouse for Mac users on budget
+The best mouse for Mac users on a budget

 The AmazonBasics Wireless Mouse comes with a USB Nano Receiver that you’ll need to plug into your Mac.
 Still, if you need an Apple wireless mouse for MacBook Pro and don’t have a large budget, this is an excellent choice.